Examples of types, modes, and resources in CiaoPP

 ERROR (auto_interface): Errors detected.
 Further preprocessing aborted.

-In the program,
+In the following program:

 :- module(_,[p/1,colorlist/1,sorted/1,color/1],[assertions,regtypes,fsyntax]).